apurvamalankar806-sketch/WeatherLens-India-project/README.md

 temp range, month, weather cluster) as inputs.
 The model was retrained from scratch on this leak-free feature set.

+This highlights the importance of validating feature importance and being skeptical of suspiciously perfect results during model development.

 ### Who is this for?
 - **General users** → Want to know if it will rain today based on conditions
 - **Data analysts** → Want to explore Indian weather trends interactively